pra17shant/Installation/Install ERPNext Ubuntu 22.10.md

 bench --site demo.erp.com install-app india_compliance
 ```
 ---
-**Start Banch Server Process**
+Step-9: Start Bench Server Process
 ---

-If you have only one site and "maintenance_mode": 0, then use following command for default site for perticulaer bench
+If you have only one site then use following command for default site for particular bench.
 ```
 bench use <Your Site Name>
 ```